mmsaki/ddd-oreilly/README.md

 1. Code Problem 3:

-   - Add 2 quality of "Apple Pencil" to a cart
+   - Add 2 quantity of "Apple Pencil" to a cart

    ```sh
    python 03/app.py